cjdoris/Cliff.jl/README.md

 Cliff can validate incoming values without custom code:

 - `choices = [...]` forces inputs to match a curated allowlist.
-Defaults must appear in the same list, and flags require `""` when choices are provided.
+Defaults must appear in the same list.
 - `regex = r"..."` requires each value to match the supplied pattern.
 - Use `required = false` to force an argument to remain optional, even for positionals.
 Optional arguments default to an empty va lue list unless you provide your own.

-Both options apply to positional arguments, options, and flags, and they work alongside repetition controls.
+Both options apply to positional arguments and options, and they work alongside repetition controls.
 When validation fails Cliff raises a `ParseError` with kind `:invalid_value` so you can render a friendly message or surface it to the user as-is.

 ```julia
 Argument("mode"; choices = ["fast", "slow"], default = "fast")